crosschainer/node-dashboard/DEVELOPMENT.md

 # Development Guide for AI Assistants

-This document provides comprehensive guidance for AI assistants working on the CometBFT Node Dashboard project.
+This document provides comprehensive guidance for AI assistants working on the Xian Node Dashboard project.

 ## 🎯 Project Overview